HomeDev GuideRecipesAPI Reference

 Background

 Prior to this version, files in CMS (as exposed in the old file manager) were handled by a VPP (Virtual Path Providers) system.
 This is an ASP.NET feature to expose for example an aspx file to ASP.NET from a provider.
 On top of the VPP system a layer called “Unified Files” was added to bridge the VPP system into EPiServer CMS.
-Files that are shown in the CMS File Manager must implement this EPiServer specific API.
+Files that are shown in the CMS File Manager must implement this Optimizely-specific API.
 The core VPP system will continue to work as before in EPiServer to allow easy integration with ASP.NET, and the aging “Unified Files” bridge will be phased out in favor of content-based files.

 📘